 Some ways to optimize this final part of your funnel is to make sure product or service pages are fully built out with interesting descriptions, videos, and photos.
 Consider your checkout process to see if people have issues with payments or abandoned carts.
 Make it simple for people to compare pricing and clearly outline all product features.
 You can also send specific BOFU emails or create ads to remind people of their desire to convert.

 Think your job is done once a customer converts?
 Wrong.
 While you may have pulled a customer through your conversion funnel, there are plenty of opportunities to re-engage them.
-Not only is customer retention essential for growing your business, but it's five to 25 times more expensive to acquire a new customer than to retain a current customer.
+Not only is customer retention essential for growing your business, but it's five times more expensive to acquire a new customer than to retain a current customer.

 So, once your customers make it through the funnel, invite them to sign up for a new webinar series, download additional templates, send promotions, join a loyalty club, or follow you on social media.

 Find what makes sense for your particular sales cycle and use your existing content and channels to stay in touch.
-Make sure they value your business and want to come back because you never know who they'll introduce to the top of that funnel.
+Make sure customers value your business and want to come back because you never know who they'll introduce to the top of that funnel.